ward-framework/ward/README.md

 ### Prerequisites

-Ward is a standalone framework, you don't need anything to make it work but you will need Node.js and a package manager to serve it easely with [ward-server](https://github.com/ColinEspinas/ward-server)).
+Ward is a standalone framework, you don't need anything to make it work but you will need Node.js and a package manager to serve it easely with [ward-server](https://github.com/ColinEspinas/ward-server).

 ### Installation

 #### CLI

-It is recommended to use the [ward-cli]() to create and serve your Ward projects
+It is recommended to use the [ward-cli](https://github.com/ColinEspinas/ward-cli) to create and serve your Ward projects
 1. Install ward-cli:
 ```sh
 npm install [-g] ward-cli